mzegar/Retter/README.md

 ## Images

-The app is always changing so these images may be outdated https://imgur.com/a/sPhutbW
+- Retter is always changing so these images may be outdated

+https://imgur.com/a/sPhutbW

 ![alt text](https://raw.githubusercontent.com/mzegar/Retter/master/screenshots/retterimg.jpg "img1")